fijsh/hw-charge-optimizer/README.md

 ---

 ## Known Limitations
-- Homewizard currently does not support a discharge only mode.
-The battery will always charge when there is excess production when in zero mode.
-  - As soon as Homewizard supports a discharge only mode, this application will be updated to support that since that will be more cost-efficient.
 - The Zonneplan API has rate limits.
 Avoid setting the tariff refresh interval too low to prevent hitting these limits.

 ## Prerequisites